-Leonard Pickel, a haunted-house architect with over 40 years of experience in the industry and over 300 professional haunts under his belt, and Kris Golojuch, founder of haunted-house consulting and design firm Scareventures, both recommend steering clear of black plastic trash-bag-like material, called visqueen, when decorating.
+Leonard Pickel, a haunted-house architect with over 40 years of experience in the industry and over 300 professional haunts under his belt, and Kris Golojuch, founder of haunted-house consulting and design firm Scareventures, both recommend steering clear of the black plastic trash-bag-like material called visqueen when decorating.
 “It’s just a massive fire hazard,” says Golojuch.
-“People tend to want to build tunnels out of them and they can be very scary if that were ever to catch on fire.
-It looks very cheap and tacky from the outside anyway.”
-A better alternative, according to Pickel, is Creepy Cloth, which is basically loosely woven, cheeseclothlike material that you can drape over lamps, doorways, and furniture.
+“People tend to want to build tunnels out of them, and they can be very scary if that were ever to catch on fire.
+It looks very cheap and tacky from the outside, anyway.”
+A better alternative, according to Pickel, is Creepy Cloth, which is basically loosely woven, cheesecloth-like material that you can drape over lamps, doorways, and furniture.
 These tattered spiderwebs are among the best cheap but expensive-looking Halloween décor you can find on Amazon that we’ve written about in the past, too.

-Most of the professional haunted-house designers I spoke with also dismissed cotton cobwebs from a bag because they glob into big masses when they get wet and are difficult to work with.
+Most of the professional haunted-house designers we spoke with also dismissed cotton cobwebs from a bag because they glob into big masses when they get wet and are difficult to work with.
 Their recommendation is to instead repurpose beef netting, used by butchers to keep sausages and cured meats together.
 According to Golojuch, this stretchy material is also used in professional haunted houses to create cobwebs.
 “Knott’s Berry Farm was one of the pioneers using beef netting to make big spider webs, and we still use that,” he says.
 “It’s just a popular look.
 It doesn’t always look real, but there’s a lot of fun things you can do with it.
 Universal used it to create the Upside Down for Stranger Things.”
 And because the beef netting is sturdy and will keep its shape, you can use it either inside or outside — for all of your neighbors to see from a distance.

 Best Halloween lights

 Light is another easy way to create a spooky atmosphere, both indoors and out.
 “Darkness is your friend, but less is more,” says Pickel.
-“So when you’re thinking about doing your Halloween party, now you’re talking about really dimming down the light.”
-That means using a dimmer or replacing your regular bulbs with super low-watt versions.
+When it comes to creating dimmer lighting indoors — even if it’s just for the benefit and fright of immediate members of your household — all you need to do is replace your regular bulbs with super-low-watt versions.
 “We’re talking 15 watts.
-Even a 30-watt bulb is way too bright to light your house,” he says.
+Even a 30-watt bulb is way too bright to light your house,” says Pickel.

-You can also use so-called colored “party bulbs” to set the mood — and anticipation for all the things that go bump in the night.
+You can also use so-called colored party bulbs to set the mood — and anticipation for all the things that go bump in the night.
 “Inside, yellows and oranges and reds is probably the direction I would go.
 It’s going to make you feel more on edge.
 Those are the kind of colors that you put in a fast-food restaurant to get people moving around.”
-Pickel recommends CFL bulbs to incandescent ones because they generate less heat and therefore present less of a fire hazard.
+Pickel recommends CFL bulbs over incandescent ones because they generate less heat and therefore present less of a fire hazard.

 Best Halloween decorations for large spaces

-One recent trend in professional haunted houses has been the use of animations and video projectors to create an immersive experience.
+A more recent trend in professional haunted houses has been the use of animations and video projectors to create an immersive experience.
 Remember how real those sounds sounded in that haunted house you went to in your hometown?
 And though it looks quite professional, it’s an effect that easily translates to the home, especially if you already own a small projector or have limited floor space for props.
-“You either put it on the window so it’s seen from outside, or you put it on the wall,” inside your house, explains Brett Hays, president of the Haunted Attraction Association (HAA), a trade organization for haunted-house designers and other folks in the industry.
-That way, when trick-or-treaters see your house from the outside, “it looks like zombies are all clawing at the window, trying to come in, or there’s a character that shows up in the doorway,” which can spook party guests.
+“You either put it on the window so it’s seen from outside, or you put it on the wall,” inside your house, explains Brett Hays, president of the Haunted Attraction Association (HAA), a trade organization for haunted-house designers and other horror purveyors in the industry.
+That way, when folks walk by your house, “it looks like zombies are all clawing at the window, trying to come in, or there’s a character that shows up in the doorway.”
 Both Hays and Dan Hower, secretary of the HAA, recommend the animations from AtmosFX.
 This collection would be great for a window projection, with a looping zombie-swarm animation.